RawanAk/learning-library/data-management-library/mysql/heatwave-analytics/dbmds/dbmds.md

 ![](./images/task4.2.png)

-- click on the button _**Configure Private Access Channel**_ under the Private Access Channel section to create a private access to the MySQL Database Service Instance.
+- Click on the button _**Configure Private Access Channel**_ under the Private Access Channel section to create a private access to the MySQL Database Service Instance.
--

 ![](./images/task4.4.png)

 ### **Task 2.2:**